Kody Lostroh

 Kody Lostroh (born September 18, 1985) is an American former professional rodeo cowboy who specialized in bull riding.
-He was the 2009 Professional Bull Riders (PBR) world champion.
+He was the 2009 Professional Bull Riders (PBR) World Champion.

+In 2023, Lostroh was ranked No. 22 on the list of the top 30 bull riders in PBR history.
+Since 2024, he has been the head coach of the New York Mavericks in the PBR Team Series.

 Background

-Kody Lostroh was born on September 18, 1985 in Longmont, Colorado.
-Lostroh watched a video of Cheyenne Frontier Days so many times that his mother Dena Schlutz signed him up to ride at the Boulder County Fair in 1993, when he was seven years old.
-He won a Little Britches Rodeo National Bull Riding title in 2003 and the Colorado High School Rodeo Bull Riding Championship three consecutive years.
-Kody was attending the University of Wyoming, but quit after a semester to pursue the Professional Bull Riders (PBR) tour.
+Kody Lostroh was born on September 18, 1985, in Longmont, Colorado.
+He watched a video of Cheyenne Frontier Days so many times that his mother Dena Schlutz signed him up to ride at the Boulder County Fair in 1993, when he was seven years old.
+He won a Little Britches Rodeo national bull riding title in 2003 and the Colorado High School Rodeo bull riding championship three consecutive years.

-Career
+Lostroh was attending the University of Wyoming, but quit after a semester to pursue the Professional Bull Riders (PBR) circuit.

+Contestant career

-In 2005, Lostroh won the PBR Rookie of the Year award and in 2009, he won the PBR Built Ford Tough Series World Championship.
-He qualified for the PBR World Finals 10 consecutive times (2005 to 2014).
+In 2005, during his rookie year on the PBR's Built Ford Tough Series (BFTS), Lostroh won the first round of the event in Uniondale, New York, the Nassau Open, and became eligible for the Mossy Oak Shootout bonus worth $35,000.
+He successfully rode his bull and collected the bounty.
+He later ended up winning the overall event.
+He later won the 2005 PBR Rookie of the Year title, and in 2009, he won the PBR world championship.
+He qualified for the PBR World Finals 10 consecutive times (2005 through 2014).

 Lostroh suffered multiple injuries throughout his career.
 For example, Lostroh injured his riding hand in January 2014 and missed most of the first half of that season.

+In 2015, Lostroh decided to leave the PBR to compete in the Professional Rodeo Cowboys Association (PRCA) circuit and try to qualify for the National Finals Rodeo (NFR).
 In August 2017, he was considering retirement to spend more time with his two daughters, when he began experiencing significant health problems.
 He was eventually diagnosed with a tumor wrapped around his carotid artery, requiring surgery.
 He went back to the PBR but still had some reservations.

 On March 29, 2018, Lostroh announced his retirement from bull riding.

+During his PBR career, in addition to winning the 2005 Rookie of the Year title and the 2009 world championship, Lostroh won a total of 24 events and won over $3.2 million.